 November 5, 2020

 Chancellor Rishi Sunak announces on November 5 that the furlough scheme will be extended until the end of March.
-The 80% contribution will be reviewed in January 2021.

 Who is eligible for the CJRS?